Tax Tips

 Children under 17 Tax Credit

-Starting with 1998, there is a $400 per child tax credit for children under 17.
+$1,000 per child tax credit for qualifying children under 17.
 In 2000, the credit is $500 per qualifying child.
 The credits phase out for married with adjusted gross incomes over $110,000 and single parents over $75,000.
 At $134,000 AGI, a couple with 3 young kids gets no tax credits.

 Personal